AudDMusic/audd-go/README.md

 `go get github.com/AudDMusic/audd-go`

 ## API Token
-To send >10 requests, obtain an api_token from [our Telegram bot](https://t.me/auddbot?start=api) and change "test" to the obtained token in `NewClient("test")`.
+To send >10 requests, obtain a token from [our API Dashboard](https://dashboard.audd.io/) and change "test" to the obtained token in `NewClient("test")`.

 ## Sending the files
-For `recognize` and `recognizeWithOffset` API methods you have to send a file for recognition.
-There are two ways to send files to our API, you can either
+For `recognize` and `recognizeWithOffset` API methods, you have to send a file for recognition.
+There are two ways to send files to our API: you can either
 - 🔗 provide an HTTP URL of the file (our server will download and recognize the music from the file), or
-- 📤 post the file using multipart/form-data in the usual way that files are uploaded via the browser.
+- 📤 post the file using multipart/form-data in the usual way a browser uploads files.

-## Recognize music from a file with URL
+## Recognize music from a file with a URL
-It's really easy.
+It's straightforward.
 ```
 package main